gustavodiasag/clox/NOTES.md

 - **Birthday paradox**: as the number of entries in the table increases, the chance of collision quickly rises.

-- **Separate chaining**: instead of each bucket containing a single entry, in stores a collection of them.
+- **Separate chaining**: instead of each bucket containing a single entry, it stores a collection of them.

 - **Open adressing**: technique that handles collisions internally, all entries live direcly in the table.
     - **Probing**: process of finding an available bucket.
     - **Probe sequence**: the order that the buckets are examined.

 - **Clustering**: overflow of buckets right next to each other due to similar key values.